ZenithZyf/PR-OCT-Neural-Net-Source-Code/README.md

 ## Pre-trained model:

-The pre-trained model can be download from our lab website:
+The pre-trained model can be download from [Optical and Ultrasound Imaging Lab](https://opticalultrasoundimaging.wustl.edu/).
--

 ## Visualization: